venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ## Pre-read: Introduction to LLMs

-Having good intution how LLMs work makes you prompt better to get desired results quickly.
+Having good intution how LLMs work makes you prompt better and get desired results.

 :star::star::star:
 - :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A) by Andrej Karpathy, watch this video to know how LLMs are built?